GULPF/nimquery/README.md

-# nimquery
+# Nimquery
-A library for querying HTML using CSS selectors, like JavaScripts `document.querySelector`.
+A library for querying HTML using CSS selectors, like JavaScripts `document.querySelector`/`document.querySelectorAll`.

 ## Usage
 ```nim